Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * low-budget high availability: if instances dies, launch another one and attach the dead instances ENI to the new instance

 ## EC2 - Hibernate
+* operations on instances:
+    * `stop` -> the data on disk (EBS) is kept intact in the next start
+    * `terminate` -> any EBS volumes (root) also set-up to be destroyed is lost
+    * `start` -> OS boots, EC2 User Data script is run, app starts, caches get warmed up -> can take time
+* **EC2 Hibernate** - the in-memory (RAM) state is preserved
+    * instance boot is much faster
+    * under the hood -> RAM state is written to a file in the root EBS volume
+    * root EBS volume must be encrypted, not instance store and large
+    * use cases: long running processing, saving the RAM state, services that take time to initialize
+    * *supported instance families*: C3, C4, C5, I3, M3, M4, R3, R4, T2, T3
+    * instance RAM size must be less than 150 GB
+    * not supported for bare metal instances
+    * **supported AMI**: Amazon Linux 2, Linux AMI, Ubuntu, RHEL, CentOS, Windows
+    * available in `On-Demand`, `Reserved`, `Spot` instances
+    * instance cannot be hibernated for more than `60 days`

 &nbsp;
 # EC2 Instance Storage